 Jes is a community organizer and an advocate for social and economic justice issues including racial equity, LGBTQIA rights, fair and affordable housing, and living wage and immigration reform.

-JT has over a decade of experience as a social justice educator and has worked with numerous organizations interested in advancing racial justice and LGBTQ advocacy.
+JT has over a decade of experience as a social justice educator and works to advance racial justice and LGBTQ advocacy.
 They most recently served as the Racial Justice Chair for The Consortium of LGBT Higher Education Resource Professionals.

 They utilize an intersectional framework when training that considers the root of issues affecting an organization and not just the symptoms.
 JT is interested in helping people work together in ways that sustain growth and create long-lasting positive change.